felixhayashi/TW5-HotZone/README.md

 # TiddlyWiki5 HotZone Plugin

-The HotZone plugin gives you Information about the tiddler currently focussed.
+The HotZone plugin gives you Information about the tiddler currently in focus.

 Everytime a tiddler's body reaches a defined threshold, the value of `$:/temp/focussedTiddler` is updated with the title of the currently focussed tiddler.